4 Alternatives to Business Meetings

 HOW MANY of your employees would show up for the weekly business meeting if you did not make it mandatory?
 Many employees hate business meetings.
 One of the reasons for this is that they believe they are a waste of their time.
 In this respect, your employees may be on to something.

 Meetings can be very time-consuming, and it can be difficult to have a discussion that remains productive.
 Unproductive gatherings waste employee’s valuable time and the company’s resources.
 Instead of business meetings, here are four alternatives that can help you engage your employees on a new level.

 Want to save hours every week?
-Start using a new generation scheduling tool.
-Find the best ones here.
+Start using new generation scheduling software.

 There are two rules that you must follow if you want Instant Messaging between team members to remain productive.
 First, avoid small talk.
 Make it a rule that employees only send messages that contribute to the overall conversation.
 Second, stay away from the voice and video software, face-morphing, font types, and other frills that are associated with most instant messenger services.
 Remember that you are there to work with employees, not play.

 One reason to hold a meeting is to brainstorm.
 The problem with this is that employees usually do not have ideas right away, decreasing their effectiveness.
 Instead, install software like Convene, which gives team members the ability to create collaborative documents.
 You could even use software as simple as Google Docs or Scoro to create collaborative documents.
 Team members can just add their ideas, and after the list has been made, it may be time to have a meeting to clarify and discuss everyone’s ideas face to face.

 Wikis are easy to install and use with your team.
 They allow for collaboration without the need to gather everyone in a cramped room with limited talking time for an hour or more.
 When working with Wikis, you can set up one online, or you can have the security of using internal Wiki software.